simon-brooke/beowulf/README.md

 1. It reads the meta-expression language `MEXPR` in addition to the symbolic expression language `SEXPR`, which I do not believe the Lisp 1.5 reader ever did;
-2. It treats everything between a semi-colon and an end of line as a comment, as most modern Lisps do; but I do not believe Lisp 1.5 had this feature.
+2. It treats everything between a double semi-colon and an end of line as a comment, as most modern Lisps do; but I do not believe Lisp 1.5 had this feature.

 ### BUT WHY?!!?!